 some medicines used to treat heart conditions or high blood pressure

 cimetidine - a medicine used to treat ulcers

-disulfiram - a medicine used in alcohol abuse
+disulfiram - a medicine used in the treatment of alcohol abuse

 These medicines may be affected by LEXOTAN, or may affect how well LEXOTAN works.
 You may need to use different amounts of